Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-PHz1xqlxvqo.md

 ### Transcript

-> your mic sounds so much better i haven't changed my mic what are you talking about
+> your mic sounds so much better I haven't changed my mic what are you talking about